 Cardiomegaly can also be seen if significant abnormal intracardiac venous drainage occurs.

-Utilisation of contrast-enhanced studies with MDCT technology enables both detection and characterization of the anomalies.
-It is considered the imaging modality of choice 3-4.
+Utilisation of contrast-enhanced studies with MDCT technology enables both detection and characterisation of the anomalies.
+It is considered the imaging modality of choice 3,4.

 Treatment and prognosis

 Therapeutic options include surgical repair with ASD patching, intracardiac baffle, anomalous vein anastomosis, systemic vein translocation and Warden procedure inter alia.

 Imaging differential considerations include:

 - 1. Chen JT.
 Radiologic demonstration of anomalous pulmonary venous connection and its clinical significance.
 CRC Crit Rev Diagn Imaging.
 1979;11 (4): 383-422. - Pubmed citation